willekenselise/micro-frontend/cra/README-EFREI.md

 # Next steps :
-Create a Component App
+1) Create a Component App

-Develop a shared library of React components.
+* Develop a shared library of React components.
-Ensure these components are reusable and modular.
+* Ensure these components are reusable and modular.

-Remote App Development (Client's View)
+2) Remote App Development (Client's View)

-Develop a landing page using components from the Component App.
+* Develop a landing page using components from the Component App.
-Integrate Vitest for testing.
+* Integrate Vitest for testing.
 Write basic tests for your components.
-Implement a fake API call to fetch and display data (use tools like JSONPlaceholder or create your own mock data).
+* Implement a fake API call to fetch and display data (use tools like JSONPlaceholder or create your own mock data).

-Host App Development (Admin View)
+3) Host App Development (Admin View)

 Develop an admin-focused landing page, again using components from the Component App.
 Integrate Jest for testing.
 Write tests similar to the Remote App but with Jest.
 Incorporate PrismaORM for database interactions.
 You can simulate a database environment or provide a basic schema for local setup.

+4) P